 What’s happening in Libya?

 On 10 September 2023, Storm Daniel swept across eastern Libya, affecting most of the region where about 884,000 people live, including about 353,000 children.
-More than 6,000 people have been confirmed killed by the storm, which caused dams to burst and destroyed buildings in many towns, particularly in Al Bayda, Al Marj and in the coastal city of Derna.
+More than 4,300 people were killed by the storm, which caused dams to burst and destroyed buildings in many towns, particularly in Al Bayda, Al Marj and in the coastal city of Derna.
 The storm also caused significant damage to critical infrastructure, including bridges, roads, and electricity grids.

 The protracted political crisis and past conflict in Libya have had a significant impact on public services, particularly health, social protection and education services.
 For those already displaced and in need, this disaster compounds the loss and suffering.